gdiaz384/AriaDeploy/README.md

 AriaDeploy transfers previously captured .wim images (captured via dism/mdt/imagex/gimagex/sccm) over the network using Aria, a bittorrent client, and automates common deployment tasks, such as the installation of drivers.

-Currently AriaDeploy supports all Windows 7-10 x86/x64 images (both RTM and custom), and including servers, for deployment on BIOS/UEFI systems.
+Currently AriaDeploy supports all Windows 7-10 x86/x64 and server images, both RTM and custom, for deployment on BIOS/UEFI systems.

-AriaDeploy:
-- focuses on providing completely automatic deployment
-- aims to enable zero-configuration deployment scenarios
-- while also supporting very complicated deployment scenarios
-- is scalable horizontally whether deploying to 5 or 500 computers
-- seemlessly integrates into existing workflows
-- has minimal dependencies and aims to be trivial to bootstrap

 ## Screenshots: